yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 Debt updates will also respect the strategies specific `maxRedeem` and `maxDeposit`.

 To deposit or withdraw vault funds from a strategy simply call `vault.update_debt(strategy, desired_debt)` where desired debt is the end amount denominated in the underlying asset that the strategy should have after the full debt update.

+Debt updates also come with an optional `max_loss` parameter that is recommended to be used on debt decreases.
+It works just like the withdraw/redeem parameter of the same name and assures an losses realized on debt decreases are within the expected bounds.

 **NOTE**: If a strategy has unrealized losses you cannot lower its debt.